Our markets in the former Allerdale area

 Setting up your own market

 To hold your own market you will need to get a market licence from us.
-The Council, by virtue of its statutory powers, enjoys market rights throughout the Borough of Allerdale and is in a position to consider applications for market events.
-The Council's consent to a market event must be given before the market takes place.
+The council, by virtue of its statutory powers, enjoys market rights throughout the area and is in a position to consider applications for market events.
+The council's consent to a market event must be given before the market takes place.

-Car boot sales, antique and craft markets, general markets, food markets, farmers' markets, charitable markets and markets held as part of a bigger event all fall within the remit of the Markets Policy adopted by the Council.
-If you wish to operate a market within Allerdale it will be necessary to obtain a markets licence from the Council.
-To enable the Council to assess your application you must fully complete the application form below and provide any supplementary information and documentation that is required.
+Car boot sales, antique and craft markets, general markets, food markets, farmers' markets, charitable markets and markets held as part of a bigger event all fall within the remit of the Markets Policy adopted by the council.
+If you wish to operate a market within the area it will be necessary to obtain a markets licence from the council.
+To enable the council to assess your application you must fully complete the application form and provide any supplementary information and documentation that is required.